wp-statistics/wp-statistics/readme.txt

 * Improvement: Set 'Purge Old Data Daily' to 180 days for fresh installation.
 * Improvement: Extended 'Keep User Online' duration to 5 minutes for enhanced performance.
 * Improvement: Upgraded `visitor_relationships` table to support efficient handling of record updates or insertions
-* Improvement: Optimized to eliminate duplicate entries in the `visitor_relationships` table.
 * Improvement: Refined sorting algorithm to prioritize visitors by their most recent visits.
 * Improvement: Enhanced the relationship deletion process in purge schedule.
 * Improvement: Modified purge conditions to encompass a 30-day threshold.